CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/anvil.md

 ## Description

-When using hammer or pickaxe it can convert items
+When using hammer or pickaxe it can convert items.

 ## Identifier